privacyidea/privacyidea/doc/policies/index.rst

   the policy.
 If you create a new policy with the same name, the policy is overwritten.

+  .. note:: In the web UI and the API policies can only be created
+     with the characters 0-9, a-z, A-Z, "_" and ".".
+     On a library level or during migration scripts policies with other characters could be created.

 **scope**

   The scope of the policy as described above.